 - Instant rejuvenation: Waiting (or resting) will fill up your Magika/Health/Stamina bars instantly.

 - More experience points: Resting in a bed will give you rested status, allowing for bonus XP gain, resting in your own bed (inside your house) will give you a well rested status allowing for even more bonus XP.

 - Reviving Creatures: You can revive every living creature except dragons with the Reanimate spells in the Conjuration tree.

 - Summoned Creatures: Don't underestimate the usefulness of summoned creatures.
 Even if they only do a little bit of damage, at least it's their health being thrown away and not yours.
 This is a great way to kill off tough enemies that you normally wouldn't be able to at a lower level, as they can pull the aggro while you get to safety.
 Beware that some enemies are able to steal your summoned creature from you.

 - Atronach Immunity: Atronachs are completely immune to spells of their own type, so if you are mainly a fire spell user, the best atronach to use is the fire one, as you can use your spells without needing to worry about damaging your minion.

 - Looting Dragon Priests: Dragon Priests can be looted for their masks.
 The masks look badass, have high armor statistics, and give crazy useful enchantments.
 Some give high damage boosts, more carrying capacity, and underwater breathing.
 Dragon Priests are a total pain in the ass to kill, but their masks are very, very worth it.
-Don't run away from them.
-If you must, swallow your pride and lower difficulty to kill them.

 - Knowledge is power: Try reading every book you see, the bigger the value of it, the more likely it has a free skill up or a quest inside waiting for you.
 If you don't want to look for them yourself, check out our skill book locations guide to find the skill books which raise your skills.